 Effective use of hardscapes can complement the plant material in a landscape.
 Driveways, sidewalks, patios, decks, benches, and stone walls add texture to a landscape design and define borders, boundaries, and recreation areas.
 As with any landscape design element, the overuse of hardscapes interrupts the flow of a design.
 If, for example, you have a swimming pool with a concrete surround, additional concrete structures can overwhelm a small landscape.

 Another way to enjoy a visually and aurally appealing feature in your landscape design is to add a water feature.
 Water walls, pondless waterfalls, and fountains are some examples of aquascapes that function as strong focal points.
 Whether you have a small water feature, such as a tabletop recirculating fountain, or a large aquascape, such as a koi pond, the look and sound of water can enhance any landscape.

 Between the actual principles of landscape design and all the components that make these principles work, designing your own plan can be a daunting task.
 Instead of tackling a grand master plan for your entire landscape by yourself, calling on professional landscape designers and landscape architects may be a step in the right direction.

-You can contract some designers to only make recommendations without an actual diagrammed plan or drawings so that you can do the actual work yourself while others may offer a design plan, which includes recommended plant selections and proper placement of plant materials as well as garden structures.
-Many landscape designers will do all the work for you — drawing up plans, choosing plants and other materials and installing their design.
+Some designers will make recommendations without an actual diagrammed plan or drawings, allowing a gardener to do the actual work.
+Others may offer a design plan with recommended plant selections and proper placement of plant materials as well as garden structures.
+Many landscape designers will do all the work for you — drawing up plans, choosing plants and other materials, and installing their design.